2022 DMEC Annual Conference

 - have been diagnosed with COVID-19 and are not yet cleared as non-contagious by the healthcare team responsible for treatment.

-Visit the following webpages frequently for the most up-to-date information regarding LA County and City of LA federal, state, and local health requirements.
+Visit the following webpages frequently for the most up-to-date information regarding health and safety guidelines.